-Beckie Upton is an Artist, Producer and Writer, living in Bristol, UK.
+Beckie Upton is a Creative Projects Producer, living in Bristol, UK.

 She often collaborates with other artists, scientists and researchers, producing humorous yet philosophically driven work that questions what it means to be human.
 She is interested in the biological and anthropological histories in contrast to modern life.
 Domestic space, identity and the human animal are reoccurring threads that continue to inform her work.